Menu Hamburger Logo Menu close Logo

 About Abandoned Rabassada Hotel and Casino

-The hotel, restaurant, casino and amusement park fell into ruins and were officially shut down at the end of the war in 1940.
-The casino and amusement park were almost completely demolished, the hotel still stands as a ruin.
+By 1940 the hotel, restaurant, casino and amusement park were abandoned.
+The casino and amusement park were almost completely demolished, while the hotel building survived as a ruin — the atmospheric shell that still stands today.

 Visiting Abandoned Rabassada Hotel and Casino

-Both sites present the risk of a fall from height if not careful when exploring.
+Both sites present a risk of falling from height.
+Stay alert when exploring.

-I recommend taking a head torch if you are planning to explore the ruins.
+A head torch is strongly recommended if you plan to enter the ruins.

-Calçotada Hike, eating in Can Cortes Rural Restaurant
+Calçotada Hike – Eating at Can Cortes Rural Restaurant

 What to take with you for Abandoned Rabassada Hotel and Casino